beyond symptoms, toward solutions

 Feeding challenges are often part of a bigger picture

-Oral function is one piece of a broader feeding system.
+Oral function is one piece of a broader system involving feeding, breathing, comfort, regulation, and development.Oral function is one piece of a broader feeding system.

-Assessment considers how function interacts with:
+Assessment considers how these patterns interact with:

 Feeding mechanics and positioning